 The Simple Guide to Lawn Fertiliser

-There are a huge array of lawn fertilizers on the market today.
+There are a huge array of lawn fertilisers on the market today.

 How do you know if you are buying the right one and getting your value for money?

-All fertilizers, whether they are for lawns or plants, are measured by their nitrogen, phosphorus and potassium content.
+All fertilisers, whether they are for lawns or plants, are measured by their nitrogen, phosphorus and potassium content.
 This is quoted on every packet as a % of N P K.